Annapurna Circle Trek - 14 Days

 Day 13: Drive from Pokhara to Kathmandu: 5-6 hours

-After breakfast, we say goodbye to the beautiful lake city of Pokhara and drive towards Kathmandu.
-After reaching Kathmandu we have the rest of the day off.
-There will also be a farewell dinner hosted by Himalayan Traverse in the evening to celebrate the successful completion of our journey.
+After breakfast, we bid farewell to the beautiful lake city of Pokhara and drive back to Kathmandu.
+Upon arrival, the rest of the day is free for relaxation or personal activities.
+In the evening, Himalayan Traverse hosts a farewell dinner to celebrate the successful completion of our journey.

 Day 14: Final departure

-Our adventure in Nepal comes to an end today!
-A representative of Himalayan Traverse will escort us to the airport approximately 3 hours before our scheduled flight.
+Our adventure in Nepal officially ends today!
+A representative from Himalayan Traverse will accompany us to the airport about 3 hours before our flight.

 (Note: Booking must be confirmed 6 months before in advance)